rfaile313/4Coder-Custom-Theme-rfaile313/README.md

-# 4Coder custom theme rfaile313 mod-monokai
+# 4Coder custom theme rfaile313 "mod-monokai"
-### This is my custom 4coder theme I call "modified monokai"
+### This is my custom 4coder theme based losely on a monokai pallette.

-### The goal is to offer a nice level of readable contrast without being too bright in any single place.
+### The goal is to offer a nice level of readable contrast without being too bright in any one place.

 ## C Program Example: